Materia-Journal/Materia_issue2/content/Watson.md

 In an artist’s statement, Blayton wrote: “The intent of my work is two-fold: The first is personal because the act of creating art works allows me opportunities for meditation and self-reflective thoughts related to life’s mysteries and the meaning of being and becoming.
 The second is hopefully to provide my viewers with opportunities to also engage in meditation and self-reflective thought.
 I am deeply interested in metaphysical principles, all aspects of religion, mythology, and the science of the mind.”[^4] Following her death, a retrospective was held at the Elizabeth Dee Gallery in 2017.[^5] The New Yorker reviewed the exhibition, writing, “These serene, transporting abstractions reveal the spiritual and introspective side of a life devoted to social injustice.”[^6] Born into a segregated society, the artist worked toward inclusion through art and education, all the while participating in and contributing to the development of abstract art.
 In one of the first technical studies of Blayton’s paintings, this project explores the materials and techniques of her self-described “spiritual abstractions.”

-## Early life and Education
+## Early Life and Education

 Betty Blayton[^7] was born in Virginia in 1937 (**Fig. 2**).
-Her father, James Blaine Blayton, Sr. attended Howard University in Washington, D.C. as an undergraduate and medical student, before settling in Williamsburg, VA.
+Her father, James Blaine Blayton, Sr., attended Howard University in Washington, D.C. as an undergraduate and medical student, before settling in Williamsburg, VA.
 The first African American doctor in the city, he established a racially inclusive practice and built a 14-bed acute care hospital in Williamsburg.
 (Until this point African Americans could only be treated in the basement of the city hospital, downstairs next to the boiler).[^8] Alleyne Houser Blayton, Betty’s mother, was born in Lincolnton, NC in 1910.
 She began her undergraduate studies at the Hampton Institute (now University) in Newport News and finished a two-year degree in business science at Saint Paul’s college in Lawrenceville, VA.
-The two married in 1935 and had four children: Barbara (1936), Betty (1937) James, Jr. (“Jimmy,”1943), and Oscar (1945).
+The two married in 1935 and had four children: Barbara (1936), Betty (1937), James, Jr. (“Jimmy,”1943), and Oscar (1945).
 Following the birth of their children, Alleyne completed her bachelor’s degree and opened a nursery school.
 She also attended New York University during the summers where she earned her Master’s Degree in counseling and worked for several years as the director of guidance and counseling in the York County Black Public School System.
 Both parents actively strove to improve living conditions for African Americans in Virginia, and were adamant that their children would grow up knowing empathy and serving their community.
-Oscar, their youngest son wrote: “While my father worked quietly, almost under the radar to help African Americans, our mother was constantly "storming the gates.’”[^9] All four children attended the local segregated Black public school through grade school, and high school at an all-Black private boarding school in North Carolina, the Palmer Memorial Institute (though both boys also studied at boarding schools in New England as well).[^10]
+Oscar, their youngest son, wrote: “While my father worked quietly, almost under the radar to help African Americans, our mother was constantly "storming the gates.’”[^9] All four children attended the local segregated Black public school through grade school, and high school at an all-Black private boarding school in North Carolina, the Palmer Memorial Institute (though both boys also studied at boarding schools in New England as well).[^10]

 {{< q-figure id="3.2" class="is-pulled-right" >}}